Tai Chi for Arthritis

 Tai Chi Modifications for Arthritis

 Those results were no surprise to one of the biggest proponents of tai chi for people with arthritis, Dr. Paul Lam, a family physician in Sydney, Australia.
 Dr. Lam developed arthritis as a teenager growing up in China when malnourishment caused cartilage development problems.
-He began practicing tai chi to ease his arthritis pain, eventually modifying the popular Sun style of tai chi to make it easier for people with arthritis.
+He began practicing tai chi to ease his arthritis pain, eventually modifying the popular Sun style of tai chi to make it easier for people with arthritis, and along with colleagues, established the Tai Chi for Health Institute in 2010.

 “A lot of people with arthritis don't know they can do tai chi,” he says.
 “Even though the Sun style is slow and gentle, it does have high-risk moves as well.
 We took the part that was more effective for healing and put in modification so that anyone could do it.”

-Dr. Lam’s 12-step course is also available as a DVD for at-home practice.
-No special equipment is required – just comfortable clothing, patience and an open mind.
+Dr. Lam’s 12 movement Tai Chi for Arthritis program is also available as a DVD for at-home practice.
+No special equipment is required — just comfortable clothing, patience and an open mind.

 Stay in the Know.
 Live in the Yes.